nayomirana/Declarative-semantic-enrichment-of-spatial-data/resources/README.md

 #### Installation steps
 * Clone the application from the [GitHub repository](https://github.com/RMLio/rmlmapper-java).
 * Build the application using the given command in the ReadMe file  (``` mvn install -DskipTests=true```  or  ```mvn test Dtest=!Mapper_OracleDB_Test```).

+### Note:
+Alternatively, you can use the provided [RMLmapper-java JAR file](https://drive.google.com/file/d/1wOW44Nlq9NA_ie_twcSx6sEzHPKuc6qs/view?usp=drive_link) to execute each commands directly instead of installing and compiling the mapper using the steps above.

 #### Execution
 The following execution command should specify the relevant paths for the mapping and output files: